syncfusion/blazor-docs/src/grid/datagrid/columns.md

 > If the [`Type`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~Type.html) is not defined, it will be determined from the first record of the [`DataSource`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~DataSource.html).
 Incase if the first record of the [`DataSource`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~DataSource.html) is null/blank value for a column then it is necessary to define the [`Type`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~Type.html) for that column.

+### Difference between Boolean type and CheckBox type column

+* Use GridColumn [`Type`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~Type.html) as Boolean if you want to bind boolean values from your datasource and/or edit Boolean property value from your Type.
+* Use CheckBox as GridColumn [`Type`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridColumn~Type.html) for the purpose of selection/deselection of the whole row.

+>See also section [`Render boolean values as checkbox`](https://blazor.syncfusion.com/documentation/datagrid/columns/#render-boolean-values-as-checkbox) to render boolean values as checkbox in GridColumn.

 ## Column chooser

 The column chooser has options to show or hide columns dynamically.
 It can be enabled by defining the [`ShowColumnChooser`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridModel~ShowColumnChooser.html) as true.